-Whether they’re asking if there’s any harm in letting their little ones nurse a little longer, or they’re asking when they have official permission to stop, many breastfeeding moms wonder about the nutritional and social effects of breastfeeding past the first year and into the toddler years.
+Whether they’re asking if there’s any harm in letting their little ones nurse a little longer, or they’re asking when they have official permission to stop, many breastfeeding moms wonder about the benefits of breastfeeding past the first year and into the toddler years.
 In either case, the answer isn’t any more definite than any other about feeding Baby – there are a few general guidelines, but the answer that’s right for your little one and your family will be based on their individual needs and desires, and your own.

 Official recommendations